 Although the are many variables and the test was far from scientific, the results were clear.
 The more you put in and engage with people, the more you’ll get out of it.

-Note: While it's against Instagram's terms of service, some people use automated tools to follow the same process.
-House of Hannie discusses this tactic on the episode of Shopify Masters embedded below.
+Note: While it's against Instagram's terms of service, some entrepreneurs use automation to follow the same process above.
+House of Hannie discusses this tactic and the pros and cons of it on the episode of Shopify Masters below.

 All this optimized posting to your account is great but if you really want to make an impact, you need to take advantage of influencer marketing on Instagram, exposing your brand to a wider audience.